derekm1215/terraform-getting-started/terraform-getting-started.md

 ```shell
 $ terraform state list
 ```
-The command should return nothing, and the `terraform.tfstate` file is now empty.
+The command should return nothing; the `terraform.tfstate` file is now empty.

 ## Next Steps